GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python/README.md

 The `utils.py` contains the ArUCo Markers dictionary and the other utility function to display the detected markers.

 Feel free to reach out to me in case of any issues.
-If you find this repo useful in any way please do star ⭐️ it so that others can also reap it's benefits.
+If you find this repo useful in any way please do star ⭐️ it so that others can reap it's benefits as well.

 Happy Learning!
 Keep chasing your dreams!